-All this makes Volterra both a great place to explore and an ideal base to sample all that Tuscany can offer, whether this is the countryside or the cities, wine, food, history, and the arts.
+All this makes Volterra a great place to explore and an ideal base to sample all that Tuscany can offer, whether the countryside or the cities, wine, food, history, and the arts.
 I’ve been fortunate to spend several vacations nearby.
 They include happy hours in a Volterran wine shop called Enoteca Scali.
 That’s an excellent place to start any adventure.

 Of course, it’s almost impossible to journey far in Tuscany without encountering vineyards.
 There have been vineyards in and around Volterra for around 3,000 years.
 However, this place lies between two of the most prestigious wine regions of Tuscany, which are almost equidistant and can be reached in under an hour.
 Eastwards lies historic Chianti Classico, while the more modern Bolgheri is on the west coast.
-The reputations of those wines cast a long shadow, often justifiably so.
+The reputations of those regions cast a long shadow, often justifiably so.

 The MonteRosola Estate

 The name MonteRosola means a hill of poppies.
 It’s found on an open plateau, in an area of outstanding beauty, at 430 meters altitude, above two valleys filled with ancient woodland.
 That altitude and the wind keep things a little fresher in summer and encourage slower and more prolonged grape ripening.
 The soil is mainly clay near Volterra, though it also has a high mineral content deriving from alabaster.
 This soil forms a hard crust in the summer heat, reducing evaporation.